 Also known as a Certified Nursing Assistant, a CNA’s main role is to provide patients with basic care and assist them in their everyday activities, particularly when patients have a hard time doing a few activities on their own, such as bathing.

-Due to the job’s personal nature, a CNA’s job description needs to include the ability to enjoy helping others, being compassionate, and people skills.
+Due to the job’s personal nature, a CNA’s job description needs to include the ability to enjoy helping others, being compassionate, and having people skills.

 In long termor nursing care facilities, a CNA is often the main caregiver of a patient.

 Also, CNA’s work with medical technology such as health information software and billing software.
 They also work with medical record charting software.

 In some hospitals, a CNA will administer a patient’s medication.